micro-nova/AmpliPi/docs/manual/OVERVIEW.md

 # Overview
-AmpliPro™ is a multi room/zone home audio controller and amplifier made for whole house audio systems with many zones.
+AmpliPro™ is a multi-room/-zone home audio controller and amplifier made for whole-home audio systems with many zones.
 It can play up to 4 simultaneous audio streams (Pandora, Spotify, AirPlay, etc) or sources (RCA inputs), each routed to one or many zones, all of which are configurable in real-time using the self-hosted AmpliPi Web App or its underlying REST API.
 It is expandable up to 36 zones using AmpliPro Expanders.

 Your AmpliPro controller includes the following components: